 My other job was selling fruit at the market.
-I was walking back from the village market one day when two young Javanese men stopped on their motorbike.
+I was walking home one morning when two young Javanese men stopped on their motorbike.
 One of them suddenly lifted me onto the back between them.
 He held me tightly and put his hand over my mouth so I couldn't scream.
 It's like they'd done it before.
 Then they drove me to an empty beach, and they held me down as they were trying to take my pants off.

 My mother always told me that if men did this to me, I should throw dirt in their eyes and kick them as hard as I could in the groin.
 She showed me exactly where to kick them.
 So I got some sand and threw it in the eyes of the first one, and then I threw sand into the other one's eyes until they couldn't see, and I stood up and kicked them both in the groin as hard as I could.

 Then I ran away.

 I came to an empty temple on the beach and went in because I knew God would protect me.
 I spent the night alone there, and the men never found me.
 I spent the next day walking home.

-My parents thought I'd been killed.
+My parents thought I'd died.
 They were worried sick about me.
 I think the men were going to throw me in the ocean after they'd raped me so that I couldn't talk.